How to Create Matrix (%) Charted, Sig-Tested Crosstabs?

 To see your results across multiple filters, i.e. in a crosstab, banner, or time series,

 1. click the 'Target' dropdown below your chart / above your table and select a target Statement, e.g. "Lunch".
-This will also automagically change the 'Rows' dropdown to "Filters".
+This will also automagically change the 'Rows' slot to "Filters".
+Any Global Filters added in previous views will already be added.

-You can now compare your filters e.g. all (1), gender (2), age (3), and time (4) side by side and see differences between them. 🥳
+You can now compare your filters e.g. all, gender, age, and time side by side and see differences between them for the "Lunch" statement. 🥳

 To switch between statements, click the 'Target' dropdown again and click "Breakfast" or "Evening meal" to see the same crosstab for those statements.